5 Takeaways From A Surprise Win In Florida And A Nasty Race In Arizona

 Here are five top takeaways from Tuesday night:

-1. Florida, Florida Florida — The governor's race just became the hottest race to watch this fall.
+1. Florida, Florida Florida — the governor's race just became the hottest race to watch this fall.

 Call it the Bernie Sanders-Donald Trump race that never happened.
-Gillum's surprise victory for the Democratic nomination for governor of Florida sets up a race between a young, black progressive with an aspirational working-class message against DeSantis, a Republican who has staked his political career on his ties to President Trump.
+Gillum's surprise victory for the Democratic nomination for governor of Florida sets up a race between a young, black progressive with an aspirational working-class message and DeSantis, a Republican who has staked his political career on his ties to President Trump.

 The bases of both parties want at each other.
 Now, they'll get their chance.
 And it's all taking place in the swingiest of swing states.
 Wow.
 So, where does America stand, after almost two years of a Trump presidency?
 Florida, as in so many other elections, may very well tell us.